 Today IoT technologies are enabling a wide range of business opportunities in the context of ‘smart’ homes, neighbourhoods and cities and in the exploitation of intelligent infrastructure and services, in areas such as transport, power and healthcare.

 But what does this really mean?
 What are the possibilities it offers, and the threats it poses?
 You will be introduced to the fundamentals of IoT and the rise of industrial and home automation.
 You will examine the use of IoT devices, the models and methods of their functions and the legal and ethical aspects of their use.Enrol Now

 What jobs will this programme prepare me for?

 The Internet of Things (IoT) will bring about tremendous improvements in user experience and system efficiency.
 It will have a transformational impact on all industries and re-shape business models and industry configurations.
 IoT is leading to the creation of new jobs, where people who understand and can leverage the IoT to create solutions will be greatly in demand.
 There is a strong demand for IoT professionals who are competent in design, development, management and support of IoT systems.
 Technological advancements within several industries include healthcare, pharmaceuticals and agriculture, require an understanding and know-how around implementation of devices and terminology linking concepts to device adaption and output.

 Enjoy a personalised and supported virtual classroom learning experience

 Validated educational pedagogy with an industry-led syllabus

-Real-time industry respected content delivered live by experts
+Real-time industry respected content curated by experts

 Global leading online interactive learning platform